 The fiber optical port next to the Digital I/O connector can be used with a Subject Interface, PZ5 amplifier, or iCon Behavioral Controller for up to 128 channels of electrical stimulation, 32 channels or neurophysiological recording, or behavior control.
 It is labeled 'M' or 'SI'.

-RZ10x with serial number < 2000 had a PZ port for PZ5 NeuroDigitizer support only.
+RZ10x with serial number <2000 had a port labeled 'PZ' for PZ5 NeuroDigitizer support only.

 Legacy Fiber Optic Port